-To be classified as a full-time graduate student at the master's or credential level, one must be enrolled in at least nine units per 15-week semester (or two 9-week semesters); at the doctorate level, six units.
-Comparable requirements for half-time status for 15-week semesters are five-eight units, and three units at the doctoratal level.
+To be classified as a full-time graduate student at the master's or credential level, one must be enrolled in at least nine units per 15-week term (or combination of 15-week and 9-week terms within the same semester); at the doctorate level, six units.
+Comparable requirements for half-time status for 15-week semesters are five-eight units, and three units at the doctoral level.
 With certain restrictions, students at the dissertation level are considered full time if enrolled in any one of the following courses: EDUC 794, EDUC 795, GDMN 790, GDMN 792, PPSY 731, or PPSY 741.
 Students enrolled in PPSY 750, PPSY 751 or PPSY 752 are also considered full-time.
 Students in the Ed.D.
 Program who work full time may not enroll in more than seven units.
-For exceptions to these policies, please see individual department policy.
-Students in the Professional Psychology Program qualify for full-time status by taking at least seven units per 15-week semester and four to six units for half-time status.
+Students in the Clinical Psychology Program qualify for fulltime status by taking at least seven units per 15-week semester and four to six units for half-time status.